Arjunbadola/arjunbadola.github.io/_posts/2022-01-16-2 years of writing.md

 I have written 68 articles till date (including this article and the articles I write for SOIC).
 Some of them I feel were totally a waste of time, some decent, and some really helped people.

-Started with writing one post per week to now writing to share as and when I have some opinion to share.
+Started with writing one post per week to now writing to share as and when I have something to opine upon.

 Writing one post per week was a good exercise at the start to keep me motivated to write.
 When you start any new activity (Stage 1- S1), the excitement is at its peak and you have a lot of things to share but once you are done with the initial basic learning and sharing, then the curve starts falling down.